 Thank you to all who submitted session proposals!
 The preliminary conference schedule has been updated to include those selected.

 WILD in the Field

-This year's field experience will take us to Yellowstone National Park, with multiple stops on the way.
-We will visit the OTO Historic Ranch and learn about the collaboration between the Rocky Mountain Elk Foundation and the U.S. Forest Service to conserve the over 3,000-acre ranch and surrounding landscape, which is listed on the National Register of Historic Places (Teddy Roosevelt stayed here!).
-We will also stop at the Yellowstone Forever Center to learn about climate, geology, and physical science in the park.
+This year's field experience will take us to Yellowstone National Park, with stops on the way to learn about the collaboration between the Rocky Mountain Elk Foundation and the U.S. Forest Service to conserve lands for wildlife in the Greater Yellowstone Ecosystem.
+We will also visit the Yellowstone Forever Center to learn about climate, geology, and physical science in the park.
 Our visit in the world's first national park will include hiking, exploring thermal features at Mammoth Hot Springs, and learning about the park's education programs.